kGeee/airflow/airflow/providers/starburst/README.md

 ./breeze --integration trino --integration kerberos
 ```

+ *When running trino integration tests you must add the connection for trino*
+- Run the following command to add the connection
+    ```bash
+        airflow connections add \
+        --conn-login trino \
+        --conn-type starburst \
+        --conn-host `TRINO HOST IP HERE` \
+        --conn-port 38080 \
+        --conn-extra {} \
+        starburst_default
+    ```

-Once the integration is running you can then run the pytests with the integration flag you wish to test.
+Once the integration is running and the connection is configured you can then run the pytests with the integration flag you wish to test.
 ```bash
 pytests tests/providers/starburst/ --integration trino --integration kerberos
 ```